Animations showing basic orthodontic techniques used with the Invisalign® system.

 This page features simple animations that illustrate the use of basic orthodontic techniques to straighten teeth.

-A) Using Invisalign® to close spaces between teeth.
+A) Closing spaces between teeth.

-As a general rule of thumb, the total amount of spacing involved, cumulatively, should measure no more than 6mm per arch.
+As a general rule of thumb, the total amount of spacing involved (cumulatively) should measure no more than 6mm per arch.